Suspect sought in domestic shooting - Picayune Item

 Kristy was taken to an area hospital for treatment of the wound and investigators began searching for John in the home and around the area, but he had apparently fled the scene.
 In the search of the home investigators found a large amount of illegal narcotics, Ogden said.

 Investigators secured an arrest warrant for Red for the offense of aggravated domestic violence and are currently working to locate him.
+Ogden said more charges may be pressed against Red as the investigation continues.

 Anyone with information concerning his whereabouts is asked to contact Mississippi Coast Crime Stoppers at 1-877-787-5898 or call their local law enforcement agency.